changyuezhou/net_framework/README.md

                                             AsyncCallBackWrite func, VOID * params,
                                             INT32 params_size);

-*       This interface is the main entry of business logic.You can implement it synchronous and asynchronous.The value returned zero indicates success, non zero failed.
+*       This interface is the main entry of the business logics.You can implement it synchronous and asynchronous.It returns zero that indicates success, and non-zero indicates failure.

 #### 2.2.3 MsgHandleFinish <a name="MsgHandleFinish"/>
 *       Define: INT32 MsgHandleFinish();
-*       This interface involved by framework when JOB shutdown graceful.You can free resource allocated by MsgHandleInit.
+*       This interface is called by frameworks when a JOB is shutdown gracefully.You can set free resources allocated by MsgHandleInit.

 ## 3 Dependence <a name="dependence"/>